ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/database/kinetics.rst

 * No family exists for the class of reaction
 * You are not confident about the accuracy of kinetic parameters

-A full list of the libraries `can be found on the RMG website: <https://rmg.mit.edu/database/kinetics/libraries/>`_ (please allow 1-2 minutes for the website to load).
+`A full list of the libraries can be found on the RMG website <https://rmg.mit.edu/database/kinetics/libraries/>`_ (please allow 1-2 minutes for the website to load).

 .. _kinetics_families_db: